 |Deliberations on important matters related to sustainability promotion|

 |Responsible Care Committee||Formulation of annual policies, mid-term plans, and specific measures to address climate change, as well as analysis and evaluation of performance|

 |Carbon Neutral Strategy Council||Deliberation and promotion of the grand design for achieving carbon neutrality by 2050|

-A wide range of specific issues related to energy and greenhouse gases are taken up for detailed discussion at Companywide Science Based Targets (SBTs) GM Meetings, SBT Promotion Working Groups, Company-wide Energy Manager Meetings, Department Liaison Meetings on Global Warming, Group Company Information Exchange Meetings, and other gatherings.
-Through the establishment of these various meetings, we have created a system capable of steadily and swiftly sharing important information in addition to managing energy and greenhouse gases for Works, research laboratories, business sectors, and Group companies.
+A wide range of specific issues related to energy and greenhouse gases (GHGs) are taken up for detailed discussion at Companywide Science Based Targets (SBT) GM Meetings, SBT Promotion Working Groups, Company-wide Energy Manager Meetings, Department Liaison Meetings on Global Warming, Group Company Information Exchange Meetings, and other gatherings.
+Through the establishment of these various meetings, we have created our system capable of steadily and swiftly sharing important information in addition to managing energy and GHGs for Works, research laboratories, business sectors, and Group companies.